Bayesian inference on group differences in multivariate categorical data

-We perform posterior inference under the proposed model \eqref{eq3}--\eqref{eq4} with priors defined in Section \ref{sec3}, setting $\alpha_1=\alpha_2=1/2$, $\gamma_{j1}=\cdots=\gamma_{jd_j}=1/d_j$ for each $j=1, \ldots, p$ and $\mbox{pr}(H_1)=\mbox{pr}(H_0)=0.5$.
-We maintained these default hyperparameter choices in all the three different simulations to assess sensitivity to prior settings, observing no evidence that posterior inference is sensitive to hyperparameter's choices.
-We consider $5000$ Gibbs samples and set a conservative upper bound $\bar{H}=10$, allowing the sparse Dirichlet prior $\Pi_{\boldsymbol{\nu}}$ to adaptively empty redundant mixture components.
-Trace-plots suggest convergence is reached after a burn-in of $1000$.
-We additionally obtain very good mixing, with most of the effective sample sizes for the quantities of interest around $2500$ out of $4000$.
+We perform posterior inference under the proposed model \eqref{eq3}--\eqref{eq4} with priors defined in Section \ref{sec3}, setting $\alpha_1=\alpha_2=1/2$, $\gamma_{j1}=\cdots=\gamma_{jd_j}=1/d_j$ for each $j=1, \ldots, p$, and $\mbox{pr}(H_1)=\mbox{pr}(H_0)=0.5$.
+We maintained these default hyperparameters in all the three simulations to assess sensitivity to prior settings, observing no evidence that posterior inference is sensitive to these hyperparameter's choices.
+We consider $5000$ Gibbs samples and set a conservative upper bound $\bar{H}=20$, allowing the sparse Dirichlet prior $\Pi_{\boldsymbol{\nu}}$ to adaptively empty redundant mixture components \citep{rousseau2011}.
+Trace-plots suggest that convergence is reached after a burn-in of $1000$.
+We additionally obtain very good mixing, with most of the effective sample sizes for the quantities of interest around $2400$ out of $4000$.